What do you do when you find that the fabric you have bought to sew a dress

 If you want to sew a very tightly fitted garment with a thin fabric like chiffon, or thin polyester, you can give it the required strength to your garment with an interlining.
 Whereas a wool garment may not need to be underlined.

 Woven fabric is used as underlining for woven fabrics and for knits you can use a lightweight knit fabric or a bias-cut woven fabric as underlining fabric.
-Muslin, thin Polyester, nylon, Silk organza, china silk, georgette, silk broadcloth, chiffon, organdy, net or tulle, cotton flannel, fleece are the commonly used underlining fabrics, depending on the effect you want.
+Cotton batiste, muslin, thin Polyester, nylon, Silk organza, china silk, georgette, silk broadcloth, silk chiffon, organdy, net or tulle, cotton flannel, fleece are the commonly used underlining fabrics, depending on the effect you want.
+Many people vouch for Silk Organza as the best underlining fabric for tailored clothes.

 You can also use a self-fabric ( the same fabric as the outer fabric) as underlining/interlining, for lightweight fabric.
 A lightweight sew-in-interfacing also can be used as underlining.
 Out of these fabrics if you want a soft underlining you should use, soft net, china silk or chiffon.
 Silk organza and organdy can give a crisp feel.